-On internet, search engine is a tool to search information and websites by typing keywords or key-phrases.
-Search results are presented as a list with brief content summary.
+On the internet, a search engine is a tool to search for information and websites by typing keywords or key-phrases.
+Search results are presented as a list with a brief content summary.
 Results are also referred to as SERPS or “search engine results pages”.
-The information an engine searches may contain web-pages, pictures and other files.
+The information an engine searches may contain web-pages, pictures, and other files.

 Engines look for information on the World Wide Web [www] and FTP [File Transfer Protocol] servers.
 They mine data in databases or open directories.
-In addition to human maintained web directories, search engines run algorithm on a web crawler to maintain real time information as well.
+In addition to human maintained web directories, search engines run an algorithm on a web crawler to maintain real-time information as well.

 A typical engine performs the following tasks: